Who-Are-We-Now/Who-Are-We-Now.github.io/src/chapter-04/index.md

 * * *

-In traditional “kith and kin” societies, relationships are paramount, individualism plays a more modest role than in modern urban life, and work tends to be less specialized.
+In traditional “kith and kin” societies, where relationships are paramount, individualism plays a more modest role than in modern urban life, and work tends to be less specialized.
 As we’ve seen, child rearing is a collective effort.
 Housing and property ownership (when they exist) are often collective too, and are usually controlled by men— patriarchy being perhaps the one Flintstones-Jetsons motif that really does have a long history.
 Such patterns persist even in the lives of white city-dwelling Westerners today, and are especially evident in the (underrepresented) accounts of the contemporary poor and working class.
 For instance, self-published English activist and author D. Hunter writes in his 2018 autobiography, *Chav Solidarity*,

 > As a seven year old I was shown how to be a lookout during a robbery, and not long after, my cousins taught me how to steal a car.
 All of the rewards for this were collectivised, except that my grandfather took as much as he wanted. [...]
 One of my uncles was fiercely respected for the amount of money he brought into our family, but he lived in a one bedroom flat which was furnished with a mattress, a TV and nothing else.
 I only have a thin recollection of the flat but I’m not convinced it had a bathroom.
 This was acknowledged, but never challenged, it was raised by others as an example of how we all should be. [...]
 The money went to uncles and aunts with children instead, so that those kids wouldn’t go short. [...]
 My grandfather took whatever he wanted from the collective pot, and I’m sure he would say, that as the responsibility for everyone else was with him, it was only right. [...]
 If one of my cousins was given something, they would share it without a second thought.
 Nothing was saved for later; nothing was personal property.”